The Tortoise and the Hare is one of Aesop’s fables, also done by Jean de La Fontaine.

 - Jerry Pinkney has done a beautiful picture book version.

 - Janet Stevens created a Reading Rainbow book.

 - Here’s a short illustrated one.

-- Here is a retelling of the story as it would have one if there had been Chinese bureaucrats involved.
-A similar take from an American perspective can be found in James Finn Garner’s Once Upon a More Enlightened Time, in which the race is preceded by the appointment of a Commissioner of Kinetic Wellness and Overland Velocity Contests.
+- James Finn Garner’s Once Upon a More Enlightened Time tells a reimagining of the tale in which the race is preceded by the appointment of a Commissioner of Kinetic Wellness and Overland Velocity Contests.